 will defer to the overall rendering pass for attribute lookups which

-This allows us to replace the OverallPass's logic with custom code if
+allows us to replace the OverallPass's logic with custom code if we

 This flexibility is used to good effect in the stencil-shadow-rendering sub-package, where it is necessary to create new rendering passes for every active Light node.
 See OpenGLContext.shadow.passes for the code.